 - A. Addresses significant Heritage Area resources (0-5).
 Points are awarded based on how well the project contributes to the preservation, restoration, or enhancement of natural, historic, or cultural resources related to the Heritage Area's interpretive theme(s) as established in its approved management plan. - B. Addresses Heritage Area goals (0-15).
 Points are awarded based upon how the project addresses the Heritage Area goals of preservation/conservation, education/interpretation, recreation, and economic revitalization.
 At a minimum, a Heritage Area project will address one Heritage Area goal, but a typical Heritage Area project addresses two or more.
 Therefore, points should reflect both the number of goals met and how well they are met. - C. Enhances the Heritage Area Experience (0-10).
-Points are awarded based upon the degree to which the project directly serves or benefits heritage area visitors and users, enhances the function and visual quality of the heritage area, and/or contributes to the local economy.

-II.
-Planning Initiatives (up to 10 points):

-- A. Community Support: Points are based on evidence of community support of and involvement in the project, including efforts to publicize and/or engage the community in project planning, such as: - letters of support, especially those from people directly impacted by the project, - official project endorsements/partnerships and other evidence that the project is supported by local elected officials and community groups, such as Land Trusts, recreation committees, environmental councils, preservation boards, Friends groups, local activists - press releases/announcements/publicity - plans for public outreach or fundraising campaign - news articles - records of public meetings including project-specific meetings (such as press event), official government reviews (e.g., Community Board, Planning Board, etc.) and presentations to a group such as a neighborhood association or interest group - B. Consistent with Plans: In determining whether the project relates or contributes to documented plans, examine documents cited and submitted.
-For planning documents more than five years old, look for evidence that the plans are current and applicable.
-Relevant documents include, but are not limited to: - NYS Open Space Conservation Plan as a priority project - New York State Historic Preservation Plan - New York Statewide Trails Plan/New York Statewide Greenway Trails Plan - State or National Heritage Area Management Plans - Local Waterfront Revitalization Program (LWRP) - Recognized local Open Space Plan - Local historic preservation ordinance/designations - Community participation in the Certified Local Government (CLG) Program - Other state/federal/local plans, such as Preserve America designation, Path Through History, etc.
+Points are awarded based upon the degree to which the project directly serves or benefits heritage area visitors and users, enhances the function and visual quality of the heritage area, and/or contributes to the local economy. - II.
+Community Engagement and Planning (up to 10 points): - A. Community Support: Points are based on evidence of community support of and involvement in the project, including efforts to publicize and/or engage the community in project planning, such as: - letters of support, especially those from people directly impacted by the project, - official project endorsements/partnerships and other evidence that the project is supported by local elected officials and community groups, such as land trusts, recreation committees, environmental councils, preservation boards, friends groups, local activists - press releases/announcements/publicity - plans for public outreach or fundraising campaign - news articles - records of public meetings including project-specific meetings (such as press event), official government reviews (e.g., Community Board, Planning Board, etc.) and presentations to a group such as a neighborhood association or interest group - B. Consistency with Plans: The degree to which the project relates or contributes to official planning documents cited and submitted with the application.
+For planning documents more than five years old, evidence that the plans are current and applicable should also be provided.
+Relevant documents include, but are not limited to: - NYS Open Space Conservation Plan as a priority project - New York State Historic Preservation Plan - New York Statewide Trails Plan/New York Statewide Greenway Trails Plan - State or National Heritage Area Management Plans

+- Local Waterfront Revitalization Program (LWRP) - Recognized local Open Space Plan - Local historic preservation ordinance/designations - Community participation in the Certified Local Government (CLG) Program - Other state/federal/local plans, such as Preserve America designation, Path Through History, etc. - Community comprehensive or master plans or other local plans - Project implements a prior Planning grant - III.
+Reasonableness of Cost (0-20).
+The degree to which the project budget, planning, and administrative structures demonstrate fiscal prudence and readiness to proceed.